 \subsection{Positive Correlation: LVLMs' Grid Parsing \& Puzzle-Solving Performance}

-\textbf{Model performance on crossword puzzles exhibits strong dependency on grid parsing capabilities, with systematic biases in word orientations.} We evaluate grid parsing ability by prompting models to parse completed puzzle grids and associated clues (prompt details in Appendix~\ref{appendix prompts}).
-Successful grid parsing involves: (1) identifying grid indexing numbers, (2) mapping numbers to clues to determine word orientation, and (3) extracting words with boundary recognition.
+\textbf{Model performance on crossword puzzles exhibits a strong dependence on grid parsing capabilities, with systematic biases in word orientations.} We evaluate grid parsing ability by prompting models to parse completed puzzle grids and associated clues (prompt details are in Appendix~\ref{appendix prompts}).
+Successful grid parsing requires: (1) identifying grid indexing numbers, (2) mapping numbers to clues to determine word orientation, and (3) extracting words with boundary recognition.
 The grid parsing ability reflects an LVLM's ability to interpret both spatial and textual information.

-We reveal two significant patterns: (1) As shown in Table~\ref{tab:small OCR results}, LVLMs extract Across words more accurately than Down words, revealing OCR limitations.
-(2) Fig.~\ref{fig: OCR_performance_correlation} demonstrates a strong positive correlation between grid parsing and overall puzzle-solving performance (both measured by WCR).
-Notably, when enabling thinking mode, Claude-3-7-Sonnet exhibits lower grid parsing performance, which aligns with its lower puzzle-solving performance.
+We reveal two significant patterns: (1) As shown in Table~\ref{tab:small OCR results}, LVLMs extract Across words more accurately than Down words, highlighting OCR limitations.
+(2) Figure~\ref{fig: OCR_performance_correlation} demonstrates a strong positive correlation between grid parsing and overall puzzle-solving performance (both measured by WCR).
+Notably, when enabling thinking mode, Claude 3.7 Sonnet exhibits lower grid parsing performance, which aligns with its lower puzzle-solving performance.
 We hypothesize that the additional token generation in thinking mode diverts attention from image processing.
-These findings underscore the importance of precise spatial-textual interpretation for future LVLM design.
+These findings highlight the critical role of precise spatial-textual interpretation for future LVLM design.
 For full results, please refer to Appendix~\ref{grid_parsing_full}.